fishion/StravaImporter/README.md

 ### Download an export of all your data from Endomondo
 * The script will work to upload any directory of tcx files, but the main use case for this repo is migrating workouts from Endomondo to Strava
 * From within your Endomondo account settings, you can request a full archive download of all of your data.
 Once requested, it currently seems to take a few days for this to be prepared, but it will eventually be ready to download.
 * The script will expect to find a directory called 'data' in the application root.
 Create this directory 'data', Unzip the downloaded archive, and move the contents of the directory 'endomondo_$date' into it.
-You should now have a directory 'Workouts' containing the tcx files (as well as json files which will be ignored) in the data directory.
+You should now have a directory 'Workouts' containing the tcx files (as well as json files which contain some additional data so leave these here) in the data directory.

 ### Install node etc and package dependencies
 * Tested on node version (14.15.1)